shihuade/Conformance-Test-Openh264/README.md

     eg: IntraPeriod:  -1   30
 -   if you want to change the combination order of test parameter or anything else, please refer to script file ./Scripts/run_GenerateCase.sh and change the script if you want.

---SVC single layer
+    SVC single layer

 how to verify  the test case